electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/_index.md

 - S-line exterior
 - Black optics
 - Different wheels
-- Different seats including seats with massage and ventilation
+- Different seats, including seats with massage and ventilation
 - Different driver assistant systems

 Audi plans to reduce the number of combinations of options.
-So instead of most options being offered separately like Audi e-tron they will introduce options packages.
+So instead of most options being offered separately, like on the Audi Q8 e-tron, they will introduce options packages.

 ![options](https://media.electrichasgoneaudi.net/multimedia/models/q6-e-tron/options.jpg "Options")

-## Keep youself updated

-Join our [Audi Q6 e-tron Facebook group](https://www.facebook.com/groups/114120244068685) to keep yourself updated.

 ## Spy photos